Wilmington, Ohio: Transportation

-The city lies approximately 35 miles southeast of Dayton, 50 miles northeast of Cincinnati and 60 miles southwest of Columbus at the nexus of several routes that traverse Southwest Ohio.
-Wilmington is served by US Route 68, US Route 22/State Route 3, State Route 73, State Route 134 and State Route 730.
-The city does not have direct interstate access but is connected to Interstate 71 via US Route 68 and State Route 73.
+The city lies about 35 miles southeast of Dayton, 50 miles northeast of Cincinnati, and 60 miles southwest of Columbus at the nexus of several routes that traverse Southwest Ohio.
+Wilmington is served by US Route 68, US Route 22/State Route 3, State Route 73, State Route 134, and State Route 730.
+The city does not have direct interstate access, but is connected to Interstate 71 via US Route 68 and State Route 73.

 Airborne Airpark serves as the city's airport.
-The airport sees substantial domestic and international cargo service but is not currently served by any commercial passenger services.
+The airport sees substantial domestic and international cargo service, but is not currently served by any commercial passenger services.

 Freight railroad service is provided by the Indiana and Ohio Railway on a line owned by CSX Transportation between Cincinnati and Columbus.

-The City of Wilmington operates its own publicly funded Rural Public Transportation Service through WTS (Wilmington Transit Systems).
-WTS is funded by the City of Wilmington, ODOT (Ohio Department of Transportation), and the FTA (Federal Transportation Administration).
+The City of Wilmington operates its own publicly funded Rural Public Transportation Service through Wilmington Transit Systems; it is funded by the City of Wilmington, Ohio Department of Transportation, and the Federal Transportation Administration.